About Elon Acting

 Acting majors are eligible to participate in Alpha Psi Omega, the national theatre honor society and student production organization, and Technical Difficulties, a student-run Improv group.

 In addition to on-campus production experience, most students in the Performing Arts programs leave Elon with professional credits on their resumes.
-Through internships, summer theatre work and other opportunities, you will develop significant real-world experience before you graduate.
-Our students have worked at many exciting venues including:
+Through internships, summer theatre work, and other opportunities, you will develop significant real-world experience before you graduate.

 Study abroad opportunities